alvidir/vue-signup/README.md

 # rauth-ui

-A login interface as a client of the [rauth](https://github.com/alvidir/rauth) project
+A signup interface as a client of the [rauth](https://github.com/alvidir/rauth) project